jaruary/microservice/README.md

 ### Post some data

-Data can be posted to the webservice.
-Use an application like Postman (https://www.getpostman.com/).
+Using an application like Postman (https://www.getpostman.com/) data can be posted to the webservice.
 Set the http verb to `POST`
 ```
 localhost:8080/api/customer/add?firstName=John&lastName=Smith
 ```

 ### Shutdown Tomcat and Stop the H2 Database Server
-Tomcat can be stopped from the console it is running in by pressing `CTRL+C`.
-Tomcat should also be stopped before shutting down the H2 TCP Server.
+Tomcat can be stopped by pressing `CTRL+C` from within the terminal window it's running in.
+Make sure to stop Tomcat before shutting down the H2 TCP Server, as Tomcat relies on the H2 server being available.

-To stop the H2 TCP Server, run the `StopH2TcpServer.sh` script
+To stop the H2 TCP Server, run the `stop.sh` script
 ```
 cd $HOME/MicroServiceProject; \
-./StopH2TcpServer.sh
+./stop.sh
 ```

 ### Configuration
 This project has been configured in the following way...

-- Tomcat Server
+**Tomcat Server**

 `:::8080`

 This means that Tomcat is listening on all IPs, on port 8080.
-The settings for Tomcat, including the port number, AJP, ...etc are defined in `application.properties` under the section for Tomcat Server and Tomcat AJP.
+The settings for Tomcat, including the port number, AJP, ...etc are defined in `$HOME/MicroServiceProject/src/main/resources/application.properties` under the section for Tomcat Server and Tomcat AJP.

-- H2 Server
+**H2 Server**

 `:::9092 `

 This means that it is listening on all IPs, on port 9082.
-The settings for the H2 database, including port number, username, password, ...etc are defined in `db-properties`.
+The settings for the H2 database, including port number, username, password, ...etc are defined in `$HOME/MicroServiceProject/h2/db-properties`.